Be ready for sex whenever you're in the mood

 As part of this process, Viagra was tested in 21 randomized, double-blind, placebo-controlled clinical trials that involved more than 3,000 people.

-These trials showed what you’d expect if you’ve ever taken Viagra — that it works very well as an ED treatment and has few, generally mild side effects.
+These trials showed what you’d expect if you’ve ever taken Viagra — that it works very well as an ED treatment and has few, mild side effects.

 Because ExtenZe is a dietary supplement, not a medication, it hasn’t gone through the same rigorous clinical trials.
 As such, it can’t legally be marketed as an evidence-based treatment for ED or as a medication for increasing your penis size.